splunk/public-o11y-docs/metrics-and-metadata/metrics-usage-analytics.rst

       - Description
     * - Metric name
       - The name of the metric
-    * - Billing category
+    * - Billing class
-      - Category of metric for billing purposes (host, billing, or custom).
-To learn more about billing categories, see :ref:`imm-billing`.
+      - Class of metric for billing purposes (host, billing, or custom).
+To learn more about billing classes, see :ref:`metric-categories`.
     * - Utilization
       - Whether the metric is in use.
 "Unused" indicates that the metric is producing MTS, but these values aren't utilized in Splunk Observability Cloud.
     * - Utility score